scikit-hep/pyhf/docs/faq.rst

 Troubleshooting
 ---------------

+When reporting an issue, include the output of :code:`pyhf utils environment`, which summarizes your operating system and the versions of pyhf and its dependencies in a Markdown-friendly format.

 - :code:`import pyhf` causes a :code:`Segmentation fault (core dumped)`

     This is may be the result of a conflict with the NVIDIA drivers that you